parklicoste/self-assessment-portal-edit-delete/README.md

 # Self-Assessment Portal edit and delete

-## To run this project in LINUX: -
+## To set up virtual environment in LINUX: -

 ### To install virtal environment, follow the command below:-